sigoden/proxyfor/assets/install-certificate.md

 ### Manual Installation

-1. Double-click the cer file to start the import wizard.
+1. Double-click the CER file to start the import wizard.
 2. Select a certificate store location.
 This determines who will trust the certificate – only the current Windows user or everyone on the machine.
 Click Next.
 3. Click Next again.
 4. Leave Password blank and click Next.